henrikig/rust-ga/README.md

 # TIO4905

 This repository contains the work on our master thesis.
 The source code for our algorithmic implementations is found in `/src`.
 This folder includes both a genetic algorithm and an iterated greedy algorithm, as well as different construction heuristics.
+The `/python` folder includes several scripts for visualising results from tests performed.

 ## Algorithms